junxit/us-congress-bills-114/bill.md

 ## § 11.
 Energy Savings

-To the extent practicable and when cost effective, the Administrator of the General Services Administration shall consider the direct purchase of energy and other utilities in bulk or otherwise for leased facilities.
+To the extent practicable and when cost effective, the Administrator of General Services shall consider the direct purchase of energy and other utilities in bulk or otherwise for leased facilities.

 ## § 12.
-Simplified Reforms
+Simplified reforms

 - **(a)** *In general* For the purpose of section 863 of Public Law 110–417, an individual acquisition for commercial leasing services shall not be construed as a purchase of property or services if such individual acquisition is made on a no cost basis and pursuant to a multiple award contract awarded in accordance with requirements for full and open competition.
 - **(b)** *Audit* The Comptroller General of the United States shall—